-SECOLAS awards four prizes each year: the Alfred B. Thomas Book Award, the Sturgis Leavitt Award for Best Article, the Edward H. Moseley Student Paper Award, and the Helen Delpar Award for the Best Article in The Latin Americanist.
-The presentation of the awards is made at the annual meeting, and the names of the winners and their works are printed in The Latin Americanist.
+SECOLAS awards four prizes each year: the Alfred B. Thomas Book Award, the Sturgis Leavitt Award for Best Article, the Edward H. Moseley Student Paper Award, and the Helen Delpar Award for Best Article in The Latin Americanist.
+The awards are presented at the annual meeting, and the names of the winners and their works are printed in The Latin Americanist.

 The awards consist of a cash sum.
 The Executive Committee and the membership determine the amount of each award.

-Each award is administered by a committee that decides the winner and sets policy, such as deadlines, for the contest.
+Each award is administered by a committee that decides the winner and sets the contest’s policy, such as deadlines.
 Committees may decide to award honorable mentions if they so desire.
-Information on submitting works for any of the awards is located on the conference page.
+Information on submitting works for any awards is on the conference page.